#NoWomanEver Takes On Aggressive Street Harassment By Men

 " I love how he keeps talking about my appearance , and sending me unsolicited dick picks & begging me to send nudes" #nowomanever— Brought2UbyHAITI (@JolieFemme_) June 18, 2016

-Stop Street Harassment, an advocacy organization, defines street harassment as "unwanted comments, gestures, and actions forced on a stranger in a public place without their consent and is directed at them because of their actual or perceived sex, gender, gender expression, or sexual orientation."
-The organization's 2014 survey found that 65% of all women have experienced street harassment.
+Stop Street Harassment, an advocacy organisation, defines street harassment as "unwanted comments, gestures, and actions forced on a stranger in a public place without their consent and is directed at them because of their actual or perceived sex, gender, gender expression, or sexual orientation."
+The organisation's 2014 survey found that 65% of all women have experienced street harassment.